bougui505/history-rec/README.md

     -u, --untag=INT untag the given entry given by ID -p, --pin display only tagged entries
-    -d, --duration=INT display commands that ran for longer than duration given in seconds
+    -d, --duration=INT display commands that ran for longer than duration given in seconds -r, --renumber renumber the ids of the database
 ```